 But the leadership style will depends on the level of maturity of the person to be lead.
 Hersey and Blanchard identified for level of Maturity for their theory.

-- M1: where the team member has a lack of the specific skills required for the specific tasks or goal and in hand and is unable and unwilling to do or to take responsibility for this job or task.
+- M1: where the team member lack of the specific skills required for the specific tasks or goal in hand and is unable and unwilling to do or to take responsibility for this job or task.

 - M2: where the team member is unable to take on responsibility for the task being done but, they are willing to work at the task.